megabitsenmzq/NetworkFlows/README.md

 Include:

-- Upload / Download Total: wifi, cellular, total
+- Upload / Download Total (After Reboot): wifi, cellular, all
-- Upload / Download per Second: wifi, cellular, total
+- Upload / Download per Second: wifi, cellular, all

 Value and unit are in separate properties, so you can display them as you like.